Maronite Catholic Archeparchy of Cyprus: History

-The Maronite community of Lebanon arrived and settled in the northern part of Cyprus during the period between the 9th and 12th centuries, and went through all the vicissitudes of the Christian community of the island: the 1191–1473 French occupation under the House of Lusignan, rule under the Venetians from 1473 to 1571, and Ottoman feudalism from 1571 to 1878.
-The largest Maronite migrations were in the years 1224, 1570, 1596, 1776 and 1878.
+The Maronite community of Lebanon arrived and settled in the northern part of Cyprus from the 9th to 12th centuries.
+The largest Maronite migrations were in 1224, 1570, 1596, 1776 and 1878.

-A Cypriot Maronite community in communion with Rome is reported since 1316 when a Maronite bishop, Hananya, who during the reign of the Lusignan took office in Cyprus.
-The Catholic Bishops' series begins in 1357, when in the hands of the Latin bishop of Nicosia the Maronite community with his bishop emit a profession of the Catholic faith.
-This union is confirmed and reinforced by the Papal bull Benedictus sit Deus promulgated by Pope Eugene IV at the Council of Florence on August 7, 1455.
+A Cypriot Maronite community in communion with Rome was first reported in 1316 when a Maronite bishop, Hananya, who during Lusignan-rule took office in Cyprus.
+In 1357, the Maronite community with its bishop, professed to be of Catholic faith.
+This union was confirmed and reinforced by the Papal bull Benedictus sit Deus promulgated by Pope Eugene IV at the Council of Florence on August 7, 1455.

 The Maronite community of Cyprus was the second largest community of Eastern Christians, after the Greeks.
-During the occupation of the island by officially Latin states, with the first Lusignan and then by the Venetians, the Maronites increased in number, thanks to the many properties and privileges granted to them by the new rulers of the island; they were present in sixty villages and, as estimated by Hackett, the number of faithful rose to around 180,000.
+During the occupation of the island by officially Latin authorities – first the Lusignan and then the Venetians – the Maronites increased in number, thanks to the many properties and privileges granted to them by the new rulers of the island; they were present in sixty villages and, as estimated by Hackett, their number rose to around 180,000.
 In 1514, the Maronite Patriarch informed Pope Leo X about the machinations of and the seizure of Maronite churches by the Latin bishop of Nicosia.

-The Ottoman occupation of Cyprus from 1571 to 1878 saw a continued decline of the Maronite community, with drastically fewer faithful and of communities, as Maronites were driven out of their villages, the churches were destroyed, and the bishop was forced from his episcopal see.
+The population of Maronites declined during Ottoman-rule in Cyprus (1571–1878) as Maronites were driven out of their villages, the churches were destroyed, and the bishop was forced from his episcopal see.